janjasplan/devops24/examinations/06/README.md

 Describe in simple terms what your preferred task flow would look like, not necessarily implemented in Ansible, but in general terms.

+**Answer**

+I would use handlers to manage restarts, so services only restart when necessary.
+However, instead of restarting immediately after each change, I would schedule the restart to happen at a specific time or at the end of the maintenance window.

+In general terms, the flow would look like this:

+Run all configuration and update tasks across the hosts.

+Track which services actually need a restart (for example by using the report statement).

+Once all tasks are complete, perform the required restarts in a controlled order or during a scheduled downtime.

+This minimizes interruptions, avoids unnecessary restarts, and ensures all updates are applied before the service is restarted once.